Kirsten Hillman

-Kirsten Hillman is a Canadian lawyer and diplomat who was appointed as Canadian ambassador to the United States on March 26, 2020.
+Kirsten Hillman is a Canadian lawyer and diplomat who served as the Canadian ambassador to the United States from 2019 to 2026.
 She is the first woman to serve in this role.
 In 2019, she had been appointed as acting ambassador, taking over from David MacNaughton.
 Prior to this, she served as deputy ambassador at the Embassy of Canada in Washington, D.C.

+In December 2025, Hillman announced she would step down as ambassador to the United States in the new year.

 Early life and education

 Hillman grew up in Calgary and Winnipeg.
 She has a Bachelor of Arts degree from the University of Manitoba (1990), as well as civil law and common law degrees from McGill University.